zalando/postgres-operator/README.md

 * watches for new PostgreSQL cluster manifests and deploys corresponding clusters
 * watches for updates to existing manifests and changes corresponding properties of the running clusters
 * watches for deletes of the existing manifests and deletes corresponding clusters
 * acts on an update to the operator definition itself and changes the running clusters when necessary (i.e. when the docker image inside the operator definition has been updated)
 * periodically checks running clusters against the manifests and acts on the differences found

 For instance, when the user creates a new custom object of type ``postgresql`` by submitting a new manifest with ``kubectl``, the operator fetches that object and creates the corresponding Kubernetes structures (StatefulSets, Services, Secrets) according to its definition.

 Another example is changing the docker image inside the operator.
 In this case, the operator first goes to all StatefulSets it manages and updates them with the new docker images; afterwards, all pods from each StatefulSet are killed one by one (rolling upgrade) and the replacements are spawned automatically by each StatefulSet with the new docker image.

+## Scope

+The scope of the postgres operator is on provisioning, modifying configuration and cleaning up Postgres clusters that use Patroni, basically to make it easy and convenient to run Patroni based clusters on Kubernetes.
+The provisioning and modifying includes Kubernetes resources on one side but also e.g. database and role provisioning once the cluster is up and running.
+We try to leave as much work as possible to Kubernetes and to Patroni where it fits, especially the cluster bootstrap and high availability.
+The operator is however involved in some overarching orchestration, like rolling upgrades to improve the user experience.

+Monitoring of clusters is not in scope, for this good tools already exist from ZMON to Prometheus and more Postgres specific options.

 ## Status

 This project is currently in active development.
-It is however already [used internally by Zalando](https://jobs.zalando.com/tech/blog/postgresql-in-a-time-of-kubernetes/) in order to run Postgres databases on Kubernetes in larger numbers for staging environments and a smaller number of production databases.
-In this environment the operator is deployed to multiple Kubernetes clusters, where users deploy manifests via our CI/CD infrastructure.
+It is however already [used internally by Zalando](https://jobs.zalando.com/tech/blog/postgresql-in-a-time-of-kubernetes/) in order to run Postgres clusters on Kubernetes in larger numbers for staging environments and a growing number of production clusters.
+In this environment the operator is deployed to multiple Kubernetes clusters, where users deploy manifests via our CI/CD infrastructure or rely on a slim user interface to create manifests.

 Please, report any issues discovered to https://github.com/zalando-incubator/postgres-operator/issues.